How to Help a Family Member or a Loved One with Addiction: A Resource Guide

 - Familial instability, perhaps resulting from abuse or violence.

 We are also here for you at Recovery First.
 On this page you’ll find several different guides to help you learn about addiction, treatment, and recovery, as well as how approach your loved one about their substance abuse.
-Also, you can reach our Admissions Navigators at any time of the day or night at with questions, concerns, and solutions to how to get your loved one the best care for their situation.
+Also, you can reach our admissions navigators at any time of the day or night at 888-375-5081 with questions, concerns, and solutions to how to get your loved one the best care for their situation.

-We’ve created several guides for family members on the topic of helping a loved one with a substance use disorder.
+We’ve created several guides for family members on the topic of helping a loved one with addiction.
 You can find them below:

 - Recovery First’s Guide for Families